kintone-labs/kintone-ui-component/docs/document/docs/guides/tabs-customzation.md

 let currentTabFields;
 ```

-### Initialize Custom Component Tabs
+### Initialize Tabs for custom component

-We utilize the ReadOnlyTable component from the Kintone UI Component library to create the tab content.
+We utilize the ReadOnlyTable component from the Kintone UI Component library to create the Tabs content.<br>
-We create three ReadOnlyTable components: Sales Records, Task Management, and Sales Orders.
+We create three ReadOnlyTable components: Sales Records, Task Management, and Sales Orders.<br>
-We also define a `createContent()` function that takes an array of components and adds them to a container with inner padding.
+We also define a `createContent()` function that takes an array of components and adds them to a container with inner padding.<br>
 Finally, we call the `createTabs()` function to create the tabs and add them to the specified space.

 ```javascript